Find answers to some of our most commonly asked questions.

 No. The Reading League does not work directly with children.
 Our mission involves elevating the knowledge and skills of educators so that their instructional time with students is more impactful.
 We believe that we can make the most impact by helping educators maximize the instructional time they have, rather than adding instructional time to children’s already busy lives.

 Not yet.
-At this time, we do not have the capacity to do this important job, but we hope to get there someday.
+We do not have the capacity to do this important job now, but we hope to get there someday.
 Sadly, far too many adults did not have their literacy instructional needs met when they were in school.
 Evidence-based instruction can help these individuals.
 It is never too late to learn to read.